-This recipe was adapted from mydarlingvegan.com.
-Her recipe was vegan but vegan does not mean clean…it’s very close though!
-Vegan means dairy and egg free, but it can still use while flour, sugar and other ingredients that are not clean compliant.
+Vegan means dairy and egg free, but it can still use white flour, sugar, and other ingredients that are not clean compliant.
 It’s a great starting point though!

-Soy Milk – There was no reason to substitute Soy milk other than the fact that I didn’t have it on hand.
-I used Cashew milk but Almond milk would also work
+Soy Milk – There is no reason to substitute soy milk.
+I did because I didn’t have it on hand.
+Cashew milk, or almond milk will also work.

-All purpose flour – I used 1-1/2 cup white whole wheat flour and 1/2 cup garbanzo bean flour.
+All purpose flour – I use 1-1/2 cup white whole wheat flour and 1/2 cup garbanzo bean flour.
 The garbanzo bean flour adds a fluffier texture since whole wheat flour is denser than all purpose flour.
-It is also ok to use 2 cups of white whole wheat flour
+It is also okay to use 2 cups of white whole wheat flour

-Granulated Sugar – I used a blend of honey and maple syrup
+Granulated Sugar – I use a blend of honey and maple syrup.

 You also know how much I hate doing dishes, so I decreased the number of separate mixing bowls….you’re welcome!

-This recipe is so good!!
+This easy muffin recipe is so good!!
 You’ll want to double it!

-Give these healthy strawberry muffins a try and let me know what you think!
+Give these clean eating strawberry muffins a try and let me know what you think!